Posted on: mei 25, 2023

 Large signs were put up in the city center this week to point out the ban and the fine to people.
 The municipality previously warned that if the nuisance caused by a smoking ban does not decrease enough, “we will also look into the possibilities of banning smoking on terraces at coffee shops in the area”.

 At the end of last year, the municipality presented the measures to reduce the nuisance caused by tourists in the Red Light District.
-Other measures mentioned earlier are tightening the alcohol sales ban and closing catering and red light windows earlier.
+Other measures mentioned earlier are tightening the alcohol sales ban and closing catering and raambordelen earlier.

 The Amsterdam city council determined that additional measures must be taken if the expected number of overnight stays in Amsterdam exceeds 18 million in 2023.
 That number may be reached this year and from 2024 more than 20 million visitors are expected in Amsterdam every year.